Method 1 – Use VBA Macro to Count Filled Cells from a Range

 ➤ The code is marked in parts,

-Step 2: Push the F5 key to run the macro.
-Afterward, the cell number that contains text appears in a message box.
+Step 2: Press the F5 key to run the macro.
+The cell number containing text will then appear in a message box.

-Step 1: As we want to create a custom function, use the following macro in any Module.
+Step 1: To create a custom function, use the following macro in any Module.

 Function CountCellColored(Rng As Range, criteria As range) As Long